MV Glen Rosa: Construction delays

-The ships were to be delivered by July 2018, but FMEL began construction before providing drawings and plans for approval, with increasing delays when work had to be redone.
-In July 2017, FMEL denied responsibly and claimed additional costs, CMAL dismissed the claims.
+FMEL agreed a contract to design, construct, and deliver both vessels by 26 July 2018, but then began construction before providing drawings and plans of its design for approval as required by the contract, and there were increasing delays when work had to be redone.
+In July 2017, FMEL denied responsibly for these problems and claimed additional costs, CMAL dismissed the claims.
 The dispute escalated with further delays.
 FMEL went into administration, and in December 2019 the shipyard was nationalised as Ferguson Marine (Port Glasgow) Ltd., but increasing costs and further lengthy delays became a continuing political scandal, the "ferry fiasco".

-Glen Rosa was expected to be launched in 2018, and to enter service the following year.
-However, along with her sister ship, she has been the subject of increased costs and lengthy delays to her construction.
-Following delays to both ships and nationalisation of the shipyard, the second ferry was estimated in December 2019 to be delivered to CMAL in summer 2022.
+Glen Rosa was contracted to be launched in 2018, and to enter service the following year.
+After FMEL went into administration and the yard was nationalised, it was estimated in December 2019 that the second ferry would be delivered to CMAL in summer 2022.
 There were delays due to the pandemic and shortages of skilled labour, and in June 2021 delivery was rescheduled for April 2023 to July 2023.
-At the start of September 2021, installation of the bulbous bow, as well as stern sections, was reported as marking significant progress.

-Additional delays

-Further delays in early 2022 saw the delivery date slip to October-December 2023.
-The ship's delivery date was delayed again in September 2022 to the first quarter of 2024.
-As of August 2023, the expected launch date was March 2024, with the vessel due to enter service by the end of 2024.
-By the end of September 2023, however, Ferguson chief executive David Tydeman told the Scottish Government’s Net Zero, Energy and Transport Committee that MV Glen Rosa had been further delayed and that its completion date had been pushed back from the end of 2024 to the end of May 2025.